DSD-DBS/capella-dockerimages/docs/docs/jupyter/index.md

 - `WORKSPACE_DIR`: The working directory for JupyterLab.
 - `JUPYTER_BASE_URL`: A context path to access the jupyter server.
 This allows you to run multiple server containers on the same domain.
-- `JUPYTER_TOKEN`: A token for accessing the environment.
 - `JUPYTER_ADDITIONAL_DEPENDENCIES`: A space-separated list of additional pip dependencies to install.
 The variable is passed to the `pip install -U` command and may include additional flags.
 The value is not escaped, only use